-The Responsible Entity establishes interest rate management strategies to manage the risk of the Fund, as well as managing exposures around the benchmark.
+The Responsible Entity establishes interest rate management strategies to manage the risk of the Fund.
+This includes managing exposures around the benchmark.

 The Responsible Entity and the Investment Manager monitor the Fund's interest sensitivity position on a daily basis.